 Now I said these 100-hour candles could be made for $1 and I believe they can.
-In the video BacktoBasics Gal purchased the jars, but you can clean out a reuse food jars, so then you just have to purchase the shortening and the table candles.
+In the video, BacktoBasics Gal purchased the jars, but you can clean out and reuse food jars, so then you just have to purchase the shortening and the table candles.
 I have seen packs of 12 of these type of candles in Dollar stores and you can pick up large containers of shortening pretty cheap too.
 You can pick up 48oz tub of Crisco on Amazon for $11.95.

 How To Make Emergency 50 Hour Candles

-Normal candles are fine for the odd short power outage, but if you are going to be days or even weeks without power/lighting, you want something bigger and more efficient like a 50 hour candle.
-The problem is these are expensive… The good news is you can make around 15 of your own 50 hour candles for around the price of purchasing two.
+Normal candles are fine for the odd short power outage, but if you are going to be days or even weeks without power/lighting, you want something bigger and more efficient like a 50-hour candle.
+The problem is these are expensive… The good news is you can make around 15 of your own 50-hour candles for around the price of purchasing two.

 Altoids Tin Emergency Candle (Stove & Heater)